-In the morning, we travel further
+Day 3: In the morning, we travel further

-short trek to observe Caymans and hoatzins.
+make a short trek to observe Caymans and hoatzins.

 Our crew will serve a box lunch on the way.

 Later in the afternoon, you will have the

 rare opportunity to try panning for gold on the shores of Napo

 the lodge late in the afternoon and after dinner we invite you to

 have a drink at our social evening.
-(B,L,D).

 breakfast we begin our return journey along the Napo River to Santa

 Rosa.
 From here transport will be provided back to Tena and from

 Tena to Quito.
 (B).
 End of your Amazon adventure tour

 on application: [email protected]